-- 4. Personnel in Designated Categories will be required to obtain a CRC. - 5.
-This policy applies to all Personnel who are 18 years and older. - 6.
+- Failure or refusal to participate in the screening process as outlined in the policy, will result in automatic ineligibility. - Personnel in Designated Categories will be required to obtain a CRC, CARC and complete a SDF. - 3.
+This policy applies to Personnel of all ages who fall under the roles listed in the chart below. - 4.
 Not all positions pose a risk of harm to SM or its participants and therefore Personnel will be screened with different tools as determined by SM.